 ZOE FITZGERALD CARTER is the author of the memoir, Imperfect Endings: A Daughter’s Story of Love, Loss, and Letting Go (Simon & Schuster) an account of her mother’s decision to end her own life after a long battle with Parkinson’s Disease.
 The book was excerpted in O magazine, chosen as a finalist for the National MS Society’s Books for A Better Life Award, and is a Barnes & Noble Discover Great New Writers Pick.
 A graduate of Columbia Journalism School, Zoe has written for numerous publications including The New York Times, The San Francisco Chronicle, Salon and Vogue.
 She is currently at work on a novel. http://zoefitzgeraldcarter.com

 ANGIE CHAU is the author of Quiet As They Come (IG Publishing,2010), which was a Finalist in First Fiction for The California Book Award and a Finalist in Fiction for the Northern California Independent Booksellers’ Award.
 She is the recipient of the Maurice Prize in Fiction and has been awarded an Anderson Center Residency, Hedgebrook Residency, and a Macondo Foundation Fellowship.
 Her short stories have appeared in the Indiana Review, Santa Clara Review, Night Train Magazine, and the 2012 Hey Day Books anthology, New California Writing, and other publications.
-She has lived in Italy, Spain, Malaysia, Hawaii, and Vietnam and currently calls the Bay Area home. www.angiechau.com
+She has lived in Italy, Spain, Malaysia, Hawaii, and Vietnam and currently calls the Bay Area home.
+She is at work on a novel. www.angiechau.com

 MARIANNA CHERRY’s fiction has appeared in ZYZZYVA, The 2001 Pushcart Prize XXV, Fourteen Hills, Best of Best Women’s Erotica 2005 and elsewhere.
 Her TV pilot “Kill That Guy” got Second Round at the Austin Film Festival screenwriting competition.
 She has wrapped up a novel, Hard Left, about the aftermath of a Colombian kidnapping, and is at work on another.
 She received a B.A. in English from Columbia University and an M.F.A. in Creative Writing from San Francisco State University.
 She performs with Gamelan Sekar Jaya, a Bay Area arts group dedicated to the music and dance of Bali.